Lost-Outpost/simplicity-of-skyrim/EXISTINGSAVE.md

 your perk points and re-make any new perk selections you'd like.
 There will be some new and interesting options available to try!

 ### Gear and Enchantments
 Some gear has been rebalanced.
-Notably, [Creation Club Rebalancing](https://www.nexusmods.com/skyrimspecialedition/mods/59370) will
+Notably, [Creation Club Rebalancing](https://www.nexusmods.com/skyrimspecialedition/mods/59370) will apply to already acquired items.
+[Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839) also applies to existing spells as well as adds new ones and those changes will apply immediately as well.